NCPP/ocgis/doc/operations.rst

 geom_select_sql_where
 ~~~~~~~~~~~~~~~~~~~~~

-.. warning:: Single quotes must be used inside double quotes for Python 3!
+.. warning:: Single quotes must be used inside double quotes!

-If provided, this string will be used as part of a SQL WHERE statement to select geometries from the source.
+If provided, this string will be used as part of a ``SQL WHERE`` clause to select geometries from the source.
 See the section titled "WHERE" for documentation on supported statements: http://www.gdal.org/ogr_sql.html.
 This works only for geometries read from file.

 >>> geom_select_sql_where = "STATE_NAME = 'Wisconsin'"
 >>> geom_select_sql_where = "STATE_NAME in ('Wisconsin', 'Nebraska')"